Careers360 Logo

 Solution:

-For the adiabatic process, there is no exchange of heat b/w the system and the surrounding
+For an adiabatic process, there is no exchange of heat between the system and its surroundings.

-Work done by the system equals to decrease in internal energy
+This means the work done by the system equals the decrease in internal energy.

 Example 4: During an adiabatic process, the pressure of a gas is found to be proportional to the cube of its absolute temperature.
 The ratio CP/CV for the gas is